 Though New York is certainly a popular destination for Montrealers, not many New Yorkers realize how easy it is to get to Montréal.
 The drive is comparable in duration to Boston or Washington, especially when factoring in the heavy traffic along the Northeast Corridor.

-Over the past seven years I have traveled between my hometown in downstate New York and my university in Montréal countless times.
+Over the past seven years I have traveled between my hometown in New York’s Lower Hudson Valley and my university in Montréal countless times.
 Considering that you can get from one to the other by just about every conceivable mode of transportation, I thought I would outline the pros and cons of each one.
 I have been asked from time to time to recommend the best way, however the answer is highly dependent on your circumstances.

 Flying is probably going to be your most expensive option, as well as the fastest, but not by as much as you may think.
 The scheduled flight durations are generally about an hour and a quarter and are offered several times throughout the day.
 However this does not consider the 2 hours in advance you must arrive at the airport for international flights or the time it takes to get to and from the airport.
 Round-trip tickets will cost upwards of $300, and it would not be uncommon to see them above $600.
 Options for getting to the New York area airports vary greatly by terminal, though in general the public transit is rather dismal.
 At the Montréal end, the 747 bus runs between the airport and downtown at a cost of $7 (includes an all-day transit pass) and takes about 30 minutes.
 Taxis offer a flat rate of $40 between the airport and downtown.